avinash-saraf/PenPal/README.md

   - All the contacts user has chatted with will be displayed on the "Chats" Tab.
   - Last message sent between users in private chat can be seen below the reciever user's name on the home page.
 - Adding New Contacts
-  - Each user node is iterated through from the start, user having atleast one hobby in common is selected, and chat request is sent to the same user.
-Provided that the user is not the same user or already added as a contact.
-  - If no user with similar hobby is found, search using each category of interests/hobby is performed and user is selected.
+  - When a user selects a hobby/interest, their unique id is saved under Interests > interest type (indoor/outdoor/academic) > Interest Name(Ex: acting/acrobatics)
+  - To add a new contact, one hobby/interest of the user is selected at random.
+Check if the user's interest was selected by other app users.
+If true, randomly choose another user who is not saved in the current user's contact list, and send friend request.
+In case there are no other app users with the same interest - which will not happen if the userbase is large enough - request user to try search feature again or add a popular interest to their list.
   - Each contact is displayed in the contacts page using FirebaseRecyclerView. <br>

-### Features yet to be implemented
-- Adding new contacts